 16241 1st St. Guerneville

 A short trail leads to a wide private beach, perfect for swimming and enjoying the scenery.
 There's a snack bar, and a roped-off kiddies' pool.
 Canoes, kayaks, pedal boats, beach umbrellas, low beach chairs, and inner tubes are available for rent.
 Fishing is excellent, but challenging.
 A great place to spend an enjoyable day.
 No lifeguards on duty.
 Open from sunrise to sunset on weekends only, mid-May to mid-June; daily mid-June to early September; and weekends through the end of September.
-Parking is $5 on weekends or for special events.
+At times, closed for special events.
+Admission is free; parking is $5.